Oil in Turkey: Sources

 Turkey's estimated reserves of oil is about 600 million barrels, (Note: Source incorrectly says tons.) and about 3 million tons are produced each year, about seven percent of Turkey's annual consumption.
-The country imports around 25 to 30 million tons a year, mostly from Russia and Iraq.
+The country imports around 25 to 30 million tons a year, (1 barrel per day is approx 50 tonnes per year) mostly from Russia and Iraq.
+However Russian Black Sea shipping and refineries are vulnerable to attacks by Ukraine, such as the 2026 attack on Tuapse.
+Iraq supplies about 20% of crude oil imports.
+Imports tend to vary in line with products consumption.

 TPAO, the state-owned exploration and production company, drills between 100 and 200 exploratory wells each year.
 Most proven oil reserves and production are in Batman and Adıyaman Provinces in the southeast, and there is a little in Thrace.
 Batı Raman has extra heavy crude oil; other fields produce much-lighter domestic crude, whose API gravity averages 28, and this medium-weight oil is suitable for the Turkish market.
 In 2023, reserves of about one billion barrels with API gravity of 41 were discovered near Mt Gabar in Şirnak.
 Shale oil may be extractable from Dadaş but well-waste fluids would need to be properly handled to minimize the environmental impact of hydraulic fracturing.

 Oil exploration licenses in Turkey are granted by the General Directorate of Mining and Petroleum Affairs but the process of granting them takes a long time and requires political influence.
 The Petroleum Market Law provides incentives for investors to explore and produce.
 Some enhanced oil recovery is carried out at Batı Raman.
 As well as crude oil, the country imports oil products, diesel, LPG and petcoke—which is used to make cement—and as of 2020, the country's energy import bill closely tracks the price of crude oil.
 TPAO, which does most of the oil and gas exploration, increased offshore exploration in 2020.